LiyingCheng95/Papers-on-Argument-Mining/README.md

 A Corpus for Modeling User and Language Effects in Argumentation on Online Debating

-Argument Invention from First Principles
+Argument Invention from First Principles (ACL 2019)

 Probing Neural Network Comprehension of Natural Language Arguments